mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

 variables it knows about.
 Each of that variable is assigned a number (index).
 That index is used in an array of Python objects instead of a dictionary.
-It will only fall back to the dictionary if this is necessary (debugging purposes, `exec` statement used at a local scope.
-Interestingly in Python 3 you can no longer use the `exec` statement at a local scope to override variables.
+It will only fall back to the dictionary if this is necessary (debugging purposes, `exec` statement used at local scope).
+Even though `exec` still exists in Python 3 (as a function) you no longer it at a local scope to override variables.
 The Python compiler does not check if the `exec` builtin is used and will not unoptimize the scope because of that [#exec]_.